jhoukal1217/reddit_data/README.md

 lambda -> s3 (stage) -> snowpipe -> snowflake -> dbt -> snowflake

-1. lambda: data extracted from subreddit and loaded to S3 as flat file
+1. lambda: data extracted from subreddit and loaded to S3 (external stage) as flat file
-2. s3: s3 bucket serves as snowflake external stage
-3. snowpipe: s3 create event calls snowpipe, which copies S3 data to staging table
+2. snowpipe: s3 create event calls snowpipe, which copies S3 data to staging table
-4. dbt: dbt (re)builds reporting table from staging material each day
+3. dbt: dbt (re)builds reporting table from staging material each day
-5. snowflake: simple dashboard built on top of reporting table using basic queries
+4. snowflake: simple dashboard built on top of reporting table using basic queries

 ## output
 output is a simple snowflake dashboard: